-Mild weather is becoming a realistic possibility in Opelika, which means one thing: it’s time to arrange for your air conditioner service.
+Mild weather is becoming a realistic possibility in Auburn and Opelika, which means one thing: it’s time to arrange for your air conditioner service.
 However, it’s possible may not be that straightforward if your system is beginning to get up there in age and has been causing problems over the last few years.

 Air conditioner replacement is an investment in your home, like many other home improvement projects are.
 So how do you know if you should spring for that new air conditioner now or arrange to get your annual air conditioner service handled?

 At Farnell Mechanical, Inc., we know that it can be a difficult decision to make, so here are a few things to keep in mind if you’re unsure which path to choose.

 This is most likely the biggest factor in to your decision, as air conditioner technology has improved quite a few things, from energy efficiency to the amount of noise it produces.
 If your air conditioner is more than 12 years old, it may not make sense to put a lot of money in to repairs when you could be setting aside that money towards a new system.

 However, the typical 12-15 year lifespan of an air conditioner doesn’t mean it can’t operate well beyond that.
 If air conditioner service has been consistent and it has been correctly maintained, you might be able to go beyond that 12-15 year average.

 There are always unknowns when it comes to figuring out the cost of replacing versus having air conditioner service and repairs done, but there are a number of things to keep in mind when considering the two.

 Air conditioner service

 - Get a few estimates to make sure you’re getting the best deal.

 - Keep track of when your warranty runs out and note what it covers so you’re always saving as much as possible.